droidix/CnC_Generals_Zero_Hour/README.md

 # Command & Conquer Generals (inc. Zero Hour) Source Code

 This branch is focused getting the original code to compile with Visual C++ 6.0 with minimal changes.
-Currently focusing efforts on the `GeneralsMD` directory.
+Currently focusing efforts on the `GeneralsMD` directory (Zero Hour).

+**TODO: need to verify the steps of this readme when starting from scratch**

-## Projects Currently Building:
+## Projects Currently Building (in Debug):

 - [x] Compression
 - [x] EABrowserDispatch